Siborgium/pic-randomizer/readme.md

 | -nocopy | False | Prevents program from creating a directory and copying files, may be useful for getting file paths only |
 | -count=`n` | 10 | Sets N (max limit of random) to `n` |

-#### Build

-I provided few pre-compiled binaries for Windows, but if you use another OS and don't wish to use Wine, run `build.py` or compile the source file by yourself.
-You will need any C++ compiler, supporting C++17 and filesystem"